 #1: Create A New Mocha Test Project

-When you Sign in to the TMS, you can find out two options for creating a project:
+Once signed in to the Test Management System (TMS), you’ll encounter two options for creating a project:

-- Classical Cypress project: test descriptions are presented in the markdown format
+• Classical Cypress project: Test descriptions are presented in markdown format.

 Once you make your choice — write the project title and easily create a new project with the Create button.